intersystems-community/irisdemo-demo-htap/ICM/ICMDurable/Templates/AWS/m4.2xlarge/README.md

 Please notice that we have configured our Data Volume with an EBS volume type of io1 as well.

 Silly Question: Why does SAP HANA needs a fast disk if it is an in-memory database? :))

+Things we can do to improve performance even further:
+- Use XEP
+- User an ICM containerless deployment
+- Disable encryption on the Weave Network
+- Verify impact of asynch WIJ
+- Work with Mark Bolinsky. :)